 The antique city of Lugdunum is more than 2000 years old... the Saint-Bertrand-de-Comminges site is something to discover by seeing the various monuments coming from various historical periods.

-Created in the 1st century BC, the capital of Aquitaine Lugdunum Convenae occupied an area of 36 ha for a population estimated between 10,000 and 15,000 inhabitants.
-The oldest remains found on the site date back to the Emperor Augustus (27 BC; 14).
+Founded in the 1st century BC, the capital of the Convènes territory (slightly larger than modern-day Comminges) covered an area of 36 hectares and had an estimated population of between 5,000 and 10,000.
+The oldest remains found on the site date back to the time of Emperor Augustus (27-14 BC).

-Only a part of the ancient heritage is visible today, such as the thermal baths, the market or the theater.
+Only part of the ancient heritage is visible today, including the thermal baths, the market and the theatre.

 Departmental archaeological museum.

-A conservation establishment linked to the site of Lugdunum, the ancient capital of the city of the Convents, the Departmental Archaeological Museum of Saint-Bertrand-de-Comminges was created in 1985.
-In parallel with its study and conservation missions, the team of the Departmental Archaeological Museum welcomes researchers, professionals and amateurs alike, and continues its temporary exhibition program.
+The Musée archéologique départemental de Saint-Bertrand-de-Comminges was created in 1985 as a conservation facility linked to the site of Lugdunum, the ancient capital of the city of the Convènes.
+Alongside its study and conservation work, the Musée archéologique départemental team welcomes researchers, both professional and amateur, and continues its temporary exhibition programme.

 Yes